aapotamminen/simdfmt/README.md

 zeros, which is done using the bsf (__builtin_ctzll) instruction.

-To see how fast this method is, I compare it to several other methods.
-The "sprintf" methods simply uses sprintf to format the integers.
-The "div10" method is the basic algorithm, but processing one integer at a time and using ordinary non SIMD instructions.
-The "div100" method is similar, but it divides by 100 in each step.
-The "table" method looks up the string from a precalculated table containing all possible uint16_t values.
+To see how fast this method is, I compare it with several other methods.
+The sprintf method simply uses sprintf to format the numbers.
+The div10 method is the basic algorithm, but processing one number at a time using ordinary non SIMD instructions.
+The div100 method is similar, but it divides by 100 in each step.
+The table method looks up the string from a pregenerated table containing all possible uint16_t values.

 In the test, an array of 80000000 random uint16_t is converted